SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 and terminates the compilation process.
 The second form emits the *warning message* as a nonfatal warning and allows compilation to proceed.
-You write the diagnostic message as a static string literal, which can't use features like compile-time string concatenation or string interpolation, but can be a multiline string literal.
+You write the diagnostic message as a static string literal.
+Static string literals can't use features like string interpolation or concatenation, but they can use the multiline string literal syntax.

 .. syntax-grammar::